How well do you really know what’s happening inside your building?

-Optimizing a property’s central plant is typically the first step, and a quick win.
+Optimizing a property’s central plant is typically the first step, and a quick win

 In 4D Monitoring’s experience, optimizing the central plant typically leads to a 15%+ energy saving from the point of installation.

-Improving the tenant demise offers long-term benefits for cost savings and tenant well-being.
+Implementing smart building technology offers long-term benefits for cost savings and tenant well-being.

 Reducing energy use

 Recently within an LSH-managed property in central London, 4D Monitoring introduced temperature sensors to monitor secondary air conditioning systems in the tenant demise.
 These secondary systems weren’t monitored by the central building management system, which meant analyzing data from the central plant wouldn’t highlight whether they were operating outside of occupancy hours.
 The data demonstrated that unoccupied floors of the building were being heated 24/7, causing significant energy wastage.
 Resolving this problem reduced electric utility costs by 9%.

 Facilities managers of multi-let commercial buildings must manage frequent requests to adjust office temperature.
 Desk staff can be bombarded with conflicting information from multiple tenants across a building, without any data to support decisions.
 For example, a tenant may continue to report problems with temperature conditions even after a facilities team has already made adjustments or secondary air conditioning has been turned on.
 In an effort to please customers, staff may manually override systems designed for energy efficiency.
 If they neglect to reset them or log changes, it’s difficult for building managers to pinpoint why energy goals aren’t met.
 Temperature data from smart building sensors helps resolve these disputes and keep systems running as they should.